Penny backer bridge

 After you arrive in the U.S. your next step in the check-in process is to complete all required forms in myIO.
 You will not be able to register for classes until you have completed this process.

-Complete Health Requirements
+Complete Immunization Requirements

 Attend Orientation